EarthObservationSimulator/instrupy/instrupy/docs/common_json_objects.rst

 * :math:`\bf Y_{nadir}` axis: :math:`({\bf Z_{nadir}} \times {\bf X_{nadir}})` => aligned to Velocity vector of Satellite for circular orbits
 * :math:`\bf Z_{nadir}` axis: Aligned to Nadir vector (vector from Satellite to center of Earth in Earth-Fixed frame)

-The first subfield of the :code:`orientation` JSON string is the :code:`convention` subfield.
+The first subfield of the :code:`orientation` JSON object is the :code:`convention` subfield.

 .. csv-table:: Input parameter description
    :header: Parameter, Type,Description